-***There will be the annual meeting of parishioners at
+***There will be a meeting of ALL parishioners at

 3pm on Saturday, December 17***

-With the parish at a crossroads, the outcome of your participation may well determine the future of the parish and even whether we continue.
+Your participation is expected as the outcome of the meeting may well determine the future of the parish and even whether we continue.

 Dear Parishioners and Friends,

-Pray that he be well enough to be here at the altar on Christmas Eve.
+He asks for our prayers that he be well enough to be here at the altar Christmas Eve.

 The Sanctuary Lamp

-This week the Sanctuary Lamp is lit for Hazel Boyce by Kathie & Tony Fargnoli
+This week the Sanctuary Lamp is lit for Albert Landry by Caroline & Peter

 As our Mass intentions are booked far in advance, the Sanctuary Lamp can be lit in memory of your loved ones or for intentions.
 The candle is lit for the week for a suggested offering of $20.00.
 For more information and to book a specific week please contact the office.